elizabethchase/elizabethchase.github.io/_pages/about.md

 Welcome to my website!
 I am in the final year of my PhD in biostatistics at the University of Michigan, advised by Drs.
 Philip S. Boonstra and Jeremy M. G. Taylor.

-My statistical research falls in a couple of domains:
+My research falls in a couple of domains:

-- Statistical shrinkage
-- Bayesian nonparametrics
-- Bayesian modeling
-- Survival analysis

-And I work in several key collaborative areas:
-- Prostate cancer care
-- Women's health
+- Using tools from Bayesian statistics and statistical shrinkage to fit abruptly changing associations (step functions, impulse functions, etc.)
+- Quantifying competing risks tradeoffs in treatment decision-making
+- Flexible methods for analyzing competing risks endpoints
-- The Flint water crisis
+- Applied projects in prostate cancer care, women's health, and the Flint water crisis

-Please feel free to read more about the above by clicking on the "Projects" tab above.
+Please feel free to read more about my research by clicking on the "Projects" tab above.

 Overall, I am passionate about using statistics to advance our understanding of real-world problems and am excited by interdisciplinary collaborative work.